 Controlling the Animating styles.
 One of the interesting aspects of our method is the ability to be flexible in animation styles.
 We can generate different animation styles from the same input image without restriction (e.g., the video example).
-This aspect is adopted by the flow generation manner and the PCW algorithm.
+This aspect is adopted by the flow generation method and the PCW algorithm.
 Not being restricted by video examples or any source data enables our system to generate animating styles following the guidance of the input strokes.
 That is, what the users draw is what the users get.
-In particular, let us take a region in Fig.13(M) as an example.
-We show the zoom-in detail in Fig.23 in the appendix.
-Here, (a) and (b) are the cutouts from the input image.
-In (a), the user can draw only one simple stroke (in green) to demonstrate the seaway.
+In particular, let us take a region in Figure 13(m) as an example.
+We show the zoom-in detail in Figure 23.
+Here, Figure 23(a) and Figure 23(b) are the cutouts from the input image.
+In Figure 23(a), the user can draw only one simple stroke (in green) to demonstrate the seaway.
 However, the resultant animating style guided by this stroke might be tedious.
 The style motion of the seaway might be different in a particular region.
 For example, the waves lap the side of the boat, or the waves move back when they crash on the shore (highlighted in green rectangles).
-To create such interesting animating motions, the users just draw more strokes (as shown in (b)) to control the sub-regions in the current animating region to animate them with different styles.
+To create such interesting animating motions, the users just draw more strokes as shown in Figure 23(b) to control the sub-regions in the current animating region to animate them with different styles.
 Moreover, isolating selected regions and animating them independently allows us to obtain more creative and appealing results.
-Fig.14 shows that on the same animating region, with some strokes, our system derives different animation styles.
+Figure 14 shows that on the same animating region, with some strokes, our system derives different animation styles.
 Please visit our website to see the visual video on these examples.